stephendickens1/ruby-foundations/chapter3/challenges/README.md

 4. Keep going until all the tests for that set of drills are passing
 5. Move on to the next set
 6. Keep going until all the tests for all the sets are passing
+7. Zip up your code so that you're ready to share it later
-7. Move on to the programming challenge
+8. Move on to the programming challenge

 ## Programming Challenge

 In this exercise you'll bring together several different concepts to build Password Manager 2.0.

-Please do a screen recording of yourself working on this exercise so that your coach can see how you're getting on.
+> Please do a [screen recording](../../pills/screen_recordings.md) of yourself working on this exercise so that your coach can see how you're getting on.
 You can upload it, along with your code, using the form at the end of this file.

 ## Requirements